 - While the pastry is chilling, roughly chop the smoked ham into bite-sized pieces and set aside.

 - Peel and thinly slice the potatoes, then put them in a medium pot and cover with cold water.
 Bring to a boil and let the potatoes cook for 3-5 minutes, until fork tender.
 Immediately drain the potatoes and set aside.

 - Slice the spring onion and mince the garlic.
 Melt the butter in a small frying pan over medium heat until bubbling, then add the onion.
 Fry until the onion has softened some, then add the garlic and cook until fragrant.
 Spoon the mixture into a small bowl and set aside.

 - Measure out the butter, flour, and milk, and grate the cheese for the sauce before starting.

-- In a medium saucepan, melt the butter over medium heat until bubbling.
-Add the flour and whisk constantly for a minute or two.
+- Melt the butter until bubbling in a 2-quart saucepan set over medium heat.
+Add the flour and whisk constantly until the roux has turned light brown and smells toasty.
 Pour in a little of the milk and whisk until combined, then whisk in the remaining milk.

 - Stir the sauce constantly over medium heat until it has thickened considerably.
-If the sauce is quite thick, add more milk to thin it a little.
+If the sauce is extremely thick, add more milk to thin it a little.

 - Whisk in the grated cheese until it has fully melted and is well mixed in to the sauce.
-Add the white pepper and stir to combine.
+Add the white pepper, salt, and smoked paprika and stir to combine.